JLemvig/LearnR3/README.md

 # Installing project R package dependencies

-If dependencies have been managed by using `usethis::use_package("packagename")` through the `DESCRIPTION` file, installing dependencies is as easy as opening the `LearnR3.Rproj` file and running this command in the console:
+If dependencies have been managed by using `usethis::use_package("packagename")` through the `DESCRIPTION` file, installing dependencies is as easy as opening thea `LearnR3.Rproj` file and running this command in the console:

     # install.packages("remotes")